 4. Arguments in a relationship lead to solutions

 Besides, once you get to the root cause of your trouble and weed it out, you can prevent having the same fights over and over again.
-For instance, if you know that a certain action or tendency upset your partner, you’ll naturally make an effort to rein it in.
+For instance, if you know that a certain action or tendency upsets your partner, you’ll naturally make an effort to rein it in.
+Though they loved to banter with each other, Molina hated the way Richard spoke to her in the same tone while in public.
+She thought it looked crass and sent out the wrong message to the people around them.

 5. It eliminates grudges

 Let’s say your partner stood you up in front of your friends.
 Even though they may have their reasons for it, their actions are bound to upset you.
 If you hold it all inside, you may start holding a grudge and thinking of ways of getting back at them.
-These tendencies are not healthy for a relationship in the long run.
+These tendencies may lead to an unhealthy relationship in the long run.

 Related Reading: 8 Ways to Reconnect After a Big Fight